 Read more: List of Cardio Exercise

 Time and Frequency

 Attempting to lose weight through exercise alone can tempt you to overdo your workouts, which can lead to injury.
 Increase the amount of weight you lose by adding healthy low-calorie foods to your diet and jettisoning higher calorie, lower nutrient foods.
-For example, forgo garlic bread with a spaghetti dinner, and eat a small spinach salad instead.
-Eliminate desserts and sodas, and consume plenty of water, which will improve satiety.
+For example, forgo garlic bread with dinner and eat a small spinach salad instead.
+Eliminate desserts and sodas and consume plenty of water, which will improve satiety.

 Make meals consisting mainly of lean proteins, such as chicken breast and fish, whole grains, fresh vegetables and fresh fruits.
 Small servings of healthy fat, including avocado and olive oil, are OK, but avoid saturated and trans fats.